gricci2/STM-Hero/README.md

 # STM-Hero
-The classic rhythm game Guitar Hero made with an STM32 Nucleo board.
+Wanted to make my own version of the classic rhythm game Guitar Hero on my STM32 Nucleo board (also inspiration from @hoff._world on YouTube).
+Below are some features, hardware, a brief overview of the code, and things I learned along the way.
 A python script was initially used to convert the MIDI song file to timestamped note events for gameplay timings.
+The rest of the project was done in STM32CubeIDE using HAL drivers.
+Right now the game requires you to start the song file (in .WAV format) on another device at the same time as you start the song on the STM32.
+My future plans are to add some sort of DAC and output audio directly from the MCU.
+First, here are a few pictures of the project and videos showing a brief portion of the gameplay:

 ## Features
 - OLED menu with song selection and status display (I2C)